bbauska/CAD101en/README.md

 Self-executing functions are often used to initialize data or to declare DOM elements on the page.

-In this section (part 4), you learned:
+In this section , you learned:

 -   A function is a block of code which can be called from any point in a script after being declared.